home-assistant/home-assistant.io/source/_components/rflink.markdown

 ### {% linkable_title Device support %}

 Even though a lot of devices are supported by RFLink, not all have been tested/implemented.
-If you have a device supported by RFLink but not by this component please consider testing and adding support yourself.
+If you have a device supported by RFLink but not by this integration please consider testing and adding support yourself.

 ### {% linkable_title Device Incorrectly Identified %}